pulumi/esc-rotator-lambdas/README.md

+This repository contains source code for ESC Database Credential Rotation Lambda.

-This repository is `DEPRECATED`, please use final version of the template in https://github.com/pulumi/templates/tree/master/esc-connector-lambda-typescript
+To deploy this lambda, please use the template located in https://github.com/pulumi/templates/tree/master/esc-connector-lambda-typescript